ADS-B Mandate, the FAA, and YOU

 From Garmin to Avidyne, every avionics company out there has their own unique twist on what they can do to help you reach a state of compliance with the mandate.
 Below are links to some of the most popular solutions for ADS-B. Take some time, educate yourself on what is available, and when all else fails, consult the professionals, also known as your friendly, neighborhood avionics shop.

-Also, we found that if you already have some Garmin products installed, their website offers a quiz style planning tool that will guide you in figuring out which of their solutions is right for you.
+Also, we found that if you already have some Garmin products installed, their website offers a quiz style planning tool that will guide you in figuring out which of their solutions is right for you: ads-b.garmin.com/en-US; www.garmin.com/us/intheair/ads-b.

-We promise that no matter when you need service, we will have a technician on call for no extra fees.
-No call out fee, no extra service fees, just quality service on your schedule at our normal shop rates.
+No matter when you need service, Double M Aviation has a technician on call for no extra fees.
+No call-out fee, just quality service on your schedule at our normal shop rates.
 Whether it’s an AOG service call or just needing your oil changed outside of business hours, Double M Aviation wants to be your first and last call.
-Contact us today.